oats royd barn

 A Mixed Bunch of mostly Citroëns - our small collection currently comprises:

 DRK 3-Wheeler - aluminium and timber bodied Renault Special, assembled by Dan in 1987 from a high quality kit.
 One of about 60 in existence.
 Used to be dark blue and travelled to Germany and LeMans in the late 80's.
 Back on the road in '02 after long rebuild and colour change.
+Following a 6-year layup'07 to 2013, continued development saw the car take a rather different form in 2014.
 Fast & Scary, and the mudguard stays crack, but you get hooked.
-Our Tom (age 10 this year) and I are now planning a future European trip on 3 wheels, taking in the Stelvio Pass (after seeing it on Top Gear).
-Latest news is that I have bought a low mileage 1400cc R5 engine to replace the 1100cc - should mean a bit less gear-changing on those mountain passes . . .
-See some Club DRK pictures
+See some old Club DRK pictures

 Following the sale of our 1964 Slough-built ID Safari a few years ago, in January 2011 we fulfilled a need to join Citroën DS ranks once again, and purchased a part-restored 1968 Citroën ID19 from Graham Morton of GMVS near Holmfirth.
-Watch this space for details of on-going restoration work at GMVS and elsewhere.
+See details of restoration work at GMVS and elsewhere.

 NOW SOLD 1977 Citroën Ami 8 Convertible (LHD).
 See full description with links to detail pictures.